 As a reflective practitioner I am committed to a continuous programme of professional development and in recent years have completed additional training in working with:

 - Developmental Stages

 - Group Psychotherapy

 - Trauma & Recovery

-I am a trustee and Council member of the UK Association for Transactional Analysis (UKATA).
+I am a member of the UK Association for Transactional Analysis (UKATA).
 Since 2016 I have been a member of the counselling team in St Peter & St James hospice in Chailey and I operate a private practice from Lewes in East Sussex.

 Areas of counselling I deal with